Slips happen! How to recover from making mistakes at work

 8. What knowledge and skills do you need to get to the next stage of your career?

 My experience has regularly demonstrated that value creation and consistent performance is achieved only when passion and skill collide.
 On more than one occasion, I’ve guided stagnating or poor performing employees towards their sweet spot.
 How?
 Genuine and profound interest in people are two musts that will lead you towards the reflections that surface opportunities for improvement.Stéphanie LeBlanc

 If you have an employee who’s struggling to perform, coaching allows you to get a first-hand understanding of their performance, abilities, skills, attitude, and output.
 You can then use that insight to build a plan that aligns with their long-term career goals, as well as your company’s needs and goals.
-Take the time to understand why the employee is having a difficult time, where things went wrong, and find a way to resolve and overcome the issue.
+During a 1-on-1 meeting, take the time to understand why the employee is having a difficult time, where things went wrong, and find a way to resolve and overcome the issue.